This simple collage project is made using cardboard, scrap papers, and miscellaneous recycled materials in a green monochromatic color scheme.

 Cut your cardboard scraps into various shapes and paint them in your different shades of green.
 The brown cardboard may need a couple coats of paint to show up but sometimes I give them a quick coat of white paint first.

 Arrange and glue your papers, painted cardboard shapes, and other materials onto your canvas panel or cardboard.
+It’s all about the process so let them choose how they want to create their collage.

 These collages are perfect for small children who love to glue and stick and also to incorporate into color theory lessons.